willJOIN/api-ccb-domestic-cult-generator/README.md

-# ccb_cult_generator
+# ccb_domestic_cult_generator
-API that consumes ABíbliaDigital and generates the Word.
+API that consumes the ABíbliaDigital RESTful API and generates the Word from God.